JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

    ```

 3. For the `RecyclerView` element to work, you need to create an adapter (as a subclass of `RecyclerView.Adapter`) that
    will convert raw data into list item views.
-For this, create the `LaunchesRvAdapter` class:
+For this, create a separate `LaunchesRvAdapter` class:

    ```kotlin
    class LaunchesRvAdapter(var launches: List<RocketLaunch>) : RecyclerView.Adapter<LaunchesRvAdapter.LaunchViewHolder>() {